xbmc/repo-scripts/script.colorbox/Readme.md

   pixelate: will bulk up pixels to size requested and add black border round each pixel block

+  distort: will fuzzy spread image using two deltas, x & y.

   blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur + color match

   bluronly: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur - no color match